 Adhere to ANSI Essential Requirements that are focused on ensuring that a consensus is achieved within the entire industry without any "special interests" skewing the results.

-Abide by HL7's Bylaws and Governance and Operations Manual (GOM) to achieve these goals.
+Abide by the HL7 Bylaws, HL7 Essential Requirements (HL7 ER) and Governance and Operations Manual (GOM) to achieve these goals.

 The definition of "substantive" changes must be interpreted within this context.